 Characteristics of the Infraspinatus Muscle

-The insertion area of the infraspinatus muscle is grown together with the fibers of the teres minor, thus separating the teres major.
+The insertion area of the infraspinatus muscle is fused together with the fibers of the teres minor, thus separating the teres major.

 Function of the Infraspinatus Muscle

 The infraspinatus muscle is the main external (lateral) rotator at the shoulder joint.
-It can perform both adduction and abduction since its fiber route passes through the axes differently.
-Additionally, it reinforces the shoulder by connecting to the dorsal capsule, while centering the head of the humerus in the glenoid.
+It can perform both adduction and abduction and it reinforces the shoulder by connecting to the dorsal capsule, while centering the head of the humerus in the glenoid.

 Clinical Significance of the Infraspinatus Muscle

-Unfamiliar short-term movements can irritate the infraspinatus muscle and cause pain.
-Such movements include the interception of a fall or rapidly reaching backward.
-Patients thus describe pain during extension and lateral rotation or are no longer able to lie on the affected side.
+Sudden movements, like reaching backward suddenly or breaking a fall can irritate the infraspinatus muscle and cause pain.
+Patients describe pain during extension and lateral rotation or are no longer able to lie on the affected side.
 A patient with such symptoms should be advised to protect the affected side and find a position of ease when sleeping.